Equilibration of Non-interacting Photons and Quantum Signatures of Chaos: Conclusions

 \section{Conclusions}

-In their original paper~\cite{aaronson2011computational}, Aaronson and Arkhipov show that a unitary from the CUE will be sufficient for boson sampling to be hard.
-In our work, we have shown that one can perform boson sampling exploiting the time evolution of a system that exhibits QSOC and that this will also be hard, because the dynamics is linked to operator spreading and how well a single photon delocalizes across all modes of the system.
-Hence, we argue that any photonic system that exhibits QSOC should be a hard boson sampling task.
-As we proposed, this can be explored in the disordered quantum kicked rotor using waveguides in periodic photonic chips.

-Of course, our test that the elements are approximately Gaussian may be too strict.
-We have not quantified the total variation distance to a Gaussian distribution for boson sampling to be hard.
-It is possible that even in the crossover regime, where the QSOC are weak, that the distribution is sufficiently approximately Gaussian.
-Specifically, in the crossover regime the maximum deviation of the distribution occurs at the tails.
-A route to resolve this may be to consider the empirical cumulative distribution function and connect it to the total variation distance measure that relates the hardness of boson sampling with the Permanent-of-Gaussians Conjecture \cite{aaronson2011computational} for a given number of modes, $M$, and particles, $N$.
+In summary, we have investigated how QSOC in Floquet systems of non-interacting bosons influence equilibration.
+We define a non-universal photonic OTOC that provides information of operator spreading for local bosonic operators.
+In the case of $N$ photons in $M$ modes, our $2N$-point OTOC is exactly the permanent of a $N\times N$ submatrix of the evolution operator.
+This naturally shows that at short-time scales the system cannot equilibrate because there is not enough operator spreading.
+The latter is a fundamental ingredient for the system to reach equilibration via quantum interference.
+Of course, due to their non-universal nature, our $2N$-point OTOC does not provide information of chaos.
+For this reason, we provide a rigorous analysis of QSOC in our driven system such as level statistics and spectral form factors.

 In future works, it would be interesting to explore how to use ideas of condensed matter physics to further break symmetries of the unitary.
 For example, this may allow one to explore chaotic systems with CUE spectral statistics by breaking time reversal symmetries.
 In real implementations, the photonic system is affected by photon loss.
 Therefore, a natural question is to explore how these loss mechanism affects the chaotic dynamics in our photonic implementation.
-In our work, we presented numerical calculations showing that in some regimes, submatrices of the unitary show Gaussian statistics.
-It would be useful to find an analytical proof of this by using tools of QSOC.
+Recently, a duality relating beam splitters to parametric down-conversion processes has been proposed~\cite{cerf2020two,salazar2023linear}.
+One possible future direction of research is to investigate chaos in dual models with beam splitter and two-mode parametric amplifiers.